2023 San Jose del Monte conversion plebiscite: Background

 San Jose del Monte became a component city of the province of Bulacan on September 10, 2000 through Republic Act No. 8797 which was authored by Angelito Sarmiento, the representative of its 4th congressional district at the time.
 The city later represented itself as a lone congressional district on December 18, 2003.

 On December 6, 2020, Philippine President Rodrigo Duterte signed Proclamation No. 1057, proclaiming San Jose del Monte as a highly-urbanized city.
 The proclamation came after the city's Sangguniang Panglungsod passed Resolution No. 2019-059-09, requesting the President to proclaim the city as such due to meeting the requirements of having "a minimum population of 200,000 as certified by the Philippine Statistics Authority and an income of at least P50 million as certified by the City Treasurer".
-The proclamation will take effect after ratification in a plebiscite.
+The proclamation would take effect after ratification in a plebiscite.

 Preparations

 Scheduling

-The plebiscite supposed to be held four months after the 2022 national and local elections but it was overdue ever since then.
+The plebiscite was supposed to be held four months after the 2022 national and local elections, but it was overdue.
 On September 11, 2023, the COMELEC scheduled the plebiscite on October 30, synchronizing with the barangay and Sangguniang Kabataan elections.